bit/matrix-synapse-imap/README.rst

         config:
           create_users: true
           server: "mail.example.com"
+          plainuserid: true

 The ``create_users``-key specifies whether to create Matrix accounts for valid system accounts.

 The ``server``-key specifies the name of the imap server, it must support SSL connections.

+The ``plainuserid``-key forces the unaltered userid to be send to the imap server